-Preference shares are shares which are preferred over common or equity shares in payment of surplus.
+Preference shares are shares which are preferred over common or equity shares in payment of surplus or dividend i.e preference shareholders are the first to get dividends in case the company decides to pay out dividends.
 Owners of preference shares gets fixed dividend.
 However, in the event of liquidation of the company they are paid after bond holders and creditors, but before equity holders.

 Preference shares are not liquid shares as they are not traded on stock exchanges.
 The other disadvantage is they don't have voting rights.